Request Confirmation

 Copyright Notice

 Photocopies of original materials may be made available for research purposes at the discretion of the Eberly Family Special Collections Library.
 Photocopies or reproductions of original materials may be subject to fees as outlined by the Pennsylvania State University Libraries reproduction policies.
-Copyright is retained by the creators of items in these papers, or their descendants, as stipulated by United States copyright law.
-Patrons seeking advice on the availability of unpublished materials for publication should consult relevant copyright law and laws of libel.

 Preferred Citation